hosny8/hosny8/README.md

 ## 👋 About Me

 I am a passionate software developer and UC Berkeley student pursuing a B.S. in Electrical Engineering & Computer Science (EECS).
 With a strong foundation in software development, system optimization, and cryptography, I enjoy building innovative and efficient solutions for complex challenges.
-My interdisciplinary expertise spans multiple programming languages, frameworks, and concepts, empowering me to tackle diverse engineering problems.
+My interdisciplinary experience spans multiple programming languages, frameworks, and concepts, empowering me to tackle diverse engineering problems.

 ---